yashmadan123/MCW-Migrating-SQL-databases-to-Azure/README.md

 To facilitate online gameplay, they host gaming services on-premises using rented hardware.
 Adding online gameplay has dramatically increased the popularity of their games, but the rapid increase in demand for their services has made supporting the current setup problematic.

-Tailspin Toys is hoping that migrating their services from on-premises to the cloud.
+Tailspin Toys is interested in learning more about how migrating to the cloud could help them improve their overall processes, as well as address the concerns and issues they have with their on-premises setup.
 They are looking for a proof-of-concept (PoC) for migrating the VMs and databases of a single game into the cloud.
 Their end goal is to migrate their whole service to Azure, so they would also like to understand better what the overall architecture might look after migrating to the cloud.

-February 2020
+June 2020

 ## Target audience